 Transition map using the method from Weinreb et al7 (Fig. 4cg, Supplementary Fig. 3ab, g-i).
 We selected clones that have a unique fate at a later time point, where each mature fate cluster was defined as in Weinreb et al (see annotations at Fig. 4a).
 Multi-fate clones were discarded.
 Given this clone matrix Iw(t), with t=2,4,6, we computed the transition map as Tinw(t1,t2)=[It1w]+It2w, where any initial cell state has the same probability to transition to any later cell state observed in the same clone.
 The ground truth progenitor bias in Fig. 4c shows the progenitor bias Qi on day 2 and day 4 computed from Tinw2, 4, Tinw2, 6, Tinw4, 6 using Eq.
 (8).

 Applying CoSpar.
 The default parameters are νcs=0.1, nsm=[20,15,10].
 For joint optimization (with or without clonal data), we initialized the transition map using the OT method with kOT=5 and ϵOT=0.02, unless otherwise stated.
+We used the smoothed transition map T for downstream analysis, except in the sub-sampling test (Supplementary Fig. 3ab), where we also used νcs=0.2 instead.

 Predicting early progenitor bias.
 We quantified the progenitor bias prediction as its Pearson correlation with the ground truth in each dataset, using only cell states that have well-defined progenitor bias values in the ground truth dataset.